 - Hiding your use of alcohol from friends and family

 - Trying to cut back on your drinking but failing

 - Experiencing negative consequences as a result of drinking but continuing to drink

 - Engaging in reckless behavior, like driving under the influence

 - Having difficulty fulfilling responsibilities at work or home

 If alcohol abuse or addiction has begun to take over your life, reach out for help today.

 If you have an alcohol problem, it’s not too late to get help.
 Many people live under the impression that once they have an alcohol addiction, it’s too late to recover.
 However, it’s never too late to find treatment.

 To start with, you have to stop drinking.
 The withdrawal that manifests with alcohol addiction is more intense than heroin withdrawal.
 For this reason, the best way to go about quitting is to visit a detox center.

-If you’re a woman with a drinking problem, consider getting help at Soledad House.
-We’re a women’s alcohol rehab center.
+If you’re struggling with your use of alcohol, consider getting help at Soledad House.
+We offer women’s alcohol rehab programs in a safe, supportive environment.
 When it comes to your health, we don’t let anything stand in the way.
 Some of the programs that we offer include: